AUA Summit - What is Kidney (Renal) Trauma?

 Another problem is a pus pocket (“abscess”) forming around a kidney.
 This is treated by draining the infection with a tube placed into the abscess.
 Sometimes surgery is needed to drain the abscess.

 Some patients get high blood pressure after major kidney trauma.
-This may be treated with medication, interventional radiology (including stent placement), or surgery (including removal of the kidney).
+This may be treated with medication, or rarely with additional procedures.

 Explore Further